suryart/dynamic_configuration/README.markdown

    separate file, making it easier to remember individual setting names and maintain the whole configuration

- * settings can be overridden locally for a given installation and per-Rails-environment
+ * settings can be overridden per-Rails-environment and locally for a given installation (useful for customzing the configuration per-server, while keeping the core settings in Git)

  * throughout field- and unit- tested